About AGL and REPS

 All businesses in SA are eligible for REPS upgrades, with the following conditions:

-- Products must be accredited and installed by a REPS-accredited electrician.
+- Products must be accredited and installed by an AGL-partner representative.

-- All sites incur a once-off REPS fee of $33 per site.
-This means that, if you wish to upgrade your highbays and fluros to LED troffers, only one $33 REPS fee will be incurred.
-This will be registered as paid with the Essential Services Commission of SA, so that, if you subsequently are eligible to upgrade other equipment under REPS, there is no need to pay an additional $33 REPS fee.
+- All sites, except large energy users, incur a once-off REPS fee of $33 per site.
+This means that, if you wish to upgrade more than one product at the site using REPS credits, only one $33 REPS fee will be incurred.
+This will be registered as paid with the Essential Services Commission of SA, so that, if you subsequently upgrade other equipment under REPS, there is no need to pay an additional $33 REPS fee.

 REPS eligibility for government-owned residential premises

 Government-owned public or community residential premises may be eligible for some REPS activities.
-To find out whether you’re eligible and what activities are available to you, please contact us.
+To find out whether you’re eligible and what activities are available to you, please contact one of our business REPS partners:

 Affordability programs from AGL